Step-by-Step SaaS Marketing Guide for SaaS Startups

 Content marketing is the best tool to help your audience discover you and grow demand for your SaaS product.
 Consider how people are searching for your solution and what problems it is solving, and create content to address this information need.

 You can apply the buyer awareness matrix when you start planning your content strategy.
-In a nutshell, it’s a way of segmenting your audiences in 4 categories: unaware of the problem, problem-aware, solution-aware, and product-aware.
+In a nutshell, it’s a way of segmenting your audiences into 4 categories: unaware of the problem, problem-aware, solution-aware, and product-aware.

 Your bottom-of-the-funnel (BOFU) content would target product-aware audiences with offers and landing pages, while the other 3 groups would need nurturing and informational content.

-For example, head-to-head comparison landing pages could help solution-aware prospects that are exploring their options.
+For example, head-to-head comparison landing pages could help solution-aware prospects who are exploring their options.
 You could lean on video content to better show potential solution-aware customers how to use your tool, describe features and benefits.
 Top-of-the-funnel (TOFU) content would address problem-unaware and solution-unaware audiences.

-Adjacent searcher intent means that people aren’t searching precisely for your solution but for something similar or complementary to what you have to offer.
+Adjacent searcher intent means that people aren’t searching precisely for your solution but for something similar or complementary to what you offer.
 That is enough to qualify them as your addressable audience and to create content for their information needs to help them discover you.

-Email Marketing Campaigns
+SaaS Email Marketing

 Email marketing has outshined social media ads, paid searches, and affiliate marketing.
 By devising the perfect email marketing journey and following through, you can easily increase your reach, improve customer engagement, and enhance personalized marketing.
 Email marketing enables you to reach out to potential customers or retain loyal customers by sending them quality content assets, as well as additional offers.

 With email marketing, you can also utilize the data and analysis provided by analytical tools and segmentation.
 You can send targeted emails to customers based on their past purchases, interests, abandoned carts, lifetime value, and much more.
-Email marketing is also an easy and cost-effective solution and thus perfect for SaaS startups.
+Email marketing is also an easy and cost-effective solution and, thus, perfect for SaaS startups.

 Referral marketing, also known as Word-of-Mouth marketing, enables business owners to use loyal customers to promote their products rather than traditional marketing channels.
 Referral marketing is effective as people are more likely to trust their friends than the testimonials on your website.